Abhinandan-Sah/EatExpress-Restaurant/README.md

 # Babel -> it is js compiler that convert jsx to react element (It is beast)

 # for suggestion in tailwind press (ctrl+spacebar)

+# 2 Types of Routing in web apps
+ - Client Side Routing
+ - Server Side Routing

+ # Redux Toolkit
+  - Install @reduxjs/toolkit and react-redux
+  - Build our store
+  - Connect our Store to our app
+  - Slice (cartSlice)
+  - Dispatch(action)
+  - Selector